 It is no secret that the job market has become increasingly crowded and competitive.
 While this is encouraging news for most employers who are in desperate need of new employees, sometimes it gets too much for them as well.
-With the never-ending sea of CVs, it becomes difficult to decide on the right candidate, especially when they all have similar skills and experience.
+With the never-ending sea of résumés, it becomes difficult to decide on the right candidate, especially when they all have similar skills and experience.
 According to Ideal, 52 percent of talent acquisition leaders say the most difficult part of their job is screening the right candidates from a large applicant pool.

 A wrong hire could result in a time-consuming and costly situation.
 If an employee does not meet expectations at a later stage or prove unreliable, this is a huge loss for an employer who wants to make sure he/she is recruiting the best candidate for the position.
-CV screening helps with the analysis and verification of data relating to work experience, education and other qualifications and can determine if the person in question is the most suitable or risk-free candidate.
+Résumé screening helps with the analysis and verification of data relating to work experience, education and other qualifications and can determine if the person in question is the most suitable or risk-free candidate.

 1. Use an ATS

-2. Create YES/NO Piles
+2. Create YES/NO piles

-One of the most time-effective strategies that recruiters use is dividing the CVs into piles.
-Since the majority of CVs are received via email or through a recruitment system, they will be sorted into digital folders.
+One of the most time-effective strategies that recruiters use is dividing the résumés into piles.
+Since the majority of résumés are received via email or through a recruitment system, they will be sorted into digital folders.
 Each employer does this differently depending on what they choose to give priority, whether it’s skills or experience.
 So they might create folders that say ‘must-haves’, ‘definitely yes’, definitely no’ or even ‘maybes’.
 This helps to make the pile smaller.

-4. Check For Mistakes
+4. Check for mistakes

-5. Utilise Skills Tests
+5. Utilise skills tests